 Your Rights and Controlling Your Personal Information

-If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by contacting us using the details below.
+If you have previously agreed to us using your personal information for direct marketing purposes, or subscribed to updates or newsletters, you may change your mind at any time.

 You may request details of the personal information that we hold about you.

-If you believe that we have breached a relevant data protection law and wish to make a complaint, please contact us using the details below and provide us with full details of the alleged breach.
+If you believe that we have breached a relevant data protection law or regulation or this policy and wish to make a complaint, please contact us using the details below and provide us with full details of the alleged breach.
 We will promptly investigate your complaint and respond to you, in writing, setting out the outcome of our investigation and the steps we will take to deal with your complaint.